eosnewmedia/TransformerBundle/README.md

     $user = $this->container->get('enm.array.transformer.service')->transform(new User(), $main_configuration, $params);

 ### Collections
-If you want to get a Collection, you can set the 'complex'-key to TRUE and write a configuration array for your expected object, that should be in your collection.
+If you want to get a Collection, you can write a configuration array for your expected object, that should be in your collection.
 This array you can set as the value of your 'children'-key.
 It needs the array-key 'dynamic', because the number of identical classes isn't limited.

 You also have to set the 'type'-key of your configuration to 'collection'